datakaveri/iudx-auth-server/README.md

 2. Change directory to `iudx-auth-server`

 3. The setup will configure SSL certificates for the Auth and Consent endpoints using Certbot automatically.
-Add your email address and the domain names for the Auth endpoint and Consent endpoint to the `certbot.env` file
+Add your email address and the domain names for the Auth endpoint and Consent endpoint to the `certbot.env` file.
+The default domains are `auth.iudx.org.in` and `cons.iudx.org.in` respectively. **For a test instance, please do not change this file**

 4. IUDX-AAA sends certificates via email.
 In order to send emails, update `mailer_config.json` with your SMTP server details